 Unexcused absences will result in students being assigned consequences per the Rules and Regulations.
+Unexcused absences from class will result in loss of credit for the class period missed.

 RULES AND REGULATIONS

 The action set forth shall be considered routine disciplinary measures for each category and occurrence of events and shall be administered in accordance with the policies and regulations of the Centerville City Schools.
 By "routine disciplinary measures" it is intended that the penalties delineated shall be considered the standard penalty to be imposed for the offenses described.
 In incidents where multiple/extreme violations occur, the specified actions may be waived by the school official in favor of stronger measures, such as in loss of driving privileges, school suspension, longer suspensions (not to exceed ten school days), suspensions from bus riding privileges or co-curricular activities for up to one (1) year, expulsion, or other appropriate measures.
 Similarly, the school official may, at the hearing, consider matters in mitigation and lessen routine disciplinary measures.